NetDimensions/sample-payment-plugin/README.md

 Deployment
 ----------

 You can build a WAR file using Maven, and deploy it to your application server in the usual way.

 For example, if you are using Apache Tomcat, you can copy the WAR file to Tomcat's `webapps` directory.

 You will need to configure two context parameters as follows.

-* `com.netdimensions.client.servlet.TALENT_SUITE_BASE_URL` will need to point to the base URL of your NetDimensions Talent Suite installation.
+* `merchantUrl` will need to point to the base URL of your NetDimensions Talent Suite installation.
-* `com.netdimensions.client.servlet.PAYMENT_PLUGIN_KEY` will need to contain the secret key value used to compute the HMAC-MD5 message authentication code for the response.
+* `merchantKey` will need to contain the secret key value used to compute the HMAC-MD5 message authentication code for the response.

 On Tomcat you can do this **without** modifying the WAR file as described [here](https://tomcat.apache.org/tomcat-7.0-doc/config/context.html#Context_Parameters).